espocrm/documentation/administration/bpm-activities.md

 It's possible to delete records in Update actions with the following formula code: `deleted = 1`.

-When using formula in tasks that creates another record, you can access target record attributes with the function `targetEntity\attribute(ATTRIBUTE)`.
+When using formula in tasks that create another record, you can access target record attributes with the function `targetEntity\attribute(ATTRIBUTE)`.

 Example: